PacktPublishing/Vue.js-3.0-Cookbook/chapter-3/3.2/README.md

-# 3.1 - Creating the "hello world" component
+# 3.2 - Creating an input form with two-way data binding

 ## Project setup
 ```